Search expands in Lindsay, Ont. for missing 11-year-old boy Draven Graham - Peterborough | Globalnews.ca

 Additional resources have joined police in Lindsay, Ont., to search for a missing 11-year-old boy.

-According to the City of Kawartha Lakes Police Service, Draven Graham was last seen on Queen Street in Lindsay around 3 p.m. on Sunday.
+According to the City of Kawartha Lakes Police Service, around 3 p.m.
+Sunday, the father of Draven Graham reported his son was missing from his Queen St. home.

+Draven was last observed around 3:30 p.m. in Rivera Park near the Scugog River, said Sgt.
+Deb Hagarty during a media briefing on 10 a.m.
+Monday.

 Police say Draven is autistic, four feet 10 inches, with a slim build.
 He was last seen wearing a blue T-shirt and dark jogging pants.